 Last Updated on

 Being pregnant does not mean that you should refrain from having fun and enjoying the good things in life.
 Going for long drives or taking short weekend breaks are certainly recommended to keep you in a happy state of mind.
 As a mother-to-be, you will certainly have the best in mind for your baby and you are not going to take a cross-country trip at this time.
-As long as you are able to take enough bio breaks and stretch your legs at regular intervals, there is no reason why you shouldn’t travel by card during pregnancy.
+As long as you are able to take enough breaks and stretch your legs at regular intervals, there is no reason for you to not travel by car during pregnancy.

 The following tips will help you if you are going to undertake travelling during early pregnancy in a car.
-If you remain comfortable through the trip, so will your baby and it will help you to enjoy the time spent in the company of family and friends:
+If you remain comfortable through the trip, your baby will be comfortable too. it will help you to enjoy the time spent in the company of family and friends:

-- Confirm and re-confirm your travel bookings at the hotel resort and do not forget to carry booking receipts, IDs, etc. Check the route you plan to take to avoid long and unexpected detours.
+- If you’re on a trip, confirm and re-confirm your travel bookings at the hotel resort and do not forget to carry booking receipts, IDs, etc. Check the route you plan to take to avoid long and unexpected detours.

 - While taking a break, choose a suitable place and rotate your ankles and toes.
 Flex your foot to get the blood flowing and do simple stretches if the space permits.